pulsar-edit/documentation/docs/core-packages-and-features/terminal.md

 Terminal emulators like to handle their own keyboard input.
 This can lead to surprising behavior, since Pulsar generally expects to be able to handle keyboard events.
 While the terminal is focused, you may press a certain key combination intending to invoke a Pulsar command… yet discover you performed an unintended action within the terminal instead!

+If you think this is happening with a certain keystroke, the easiest way to confirm it is by [using the keybinding resolver](/troubleshooting-pulsar/checking-your-keybindings/).
+Normally, _every_ keystroke — even a single letter typed in an editor — is seen and handled by the keybinding resolver.
+So when the terminal has focus, press your keystroke to see how it’s interpreted; if the keybinding resolver doesn’t see the keystroke _at all_, that means it’s being handled by the terminal.

-The most reliable way to avoid this is to unfocus the terminal (by pressing <kbd>Ctrl+\`</kbd> when the terminal is in focus) before invoking your keybinding.
+The most reliable way to avoid this is to unfocus the terminal (by pressing <kbd>Ctrl+\`</kbd> when the terminal is in focus) before invoking your keystroke.
 But this is annoying!
 So for certain commands, we bypass this requirement.
 Here are the commands whose bindings Pulsar will handle _instead of_ letting the terminal handle the binding:

 * Any binding defined by the `terminal` package itself.
 * Any binding that begins with `pane:` (since pane management keybindings are designed to work anywhere in the workspace).